UNOFFICIALOFFICE/CRZ__WorkShop/Session_1/README.md

 | `crazycontroller` | Executable file that mimics or emulates the hardware controller behavior, allowing the driver to be tested without actual hardware. |

 **Steps to Run:**
-1. Write the TransmitConfirmation.c file as outlined.
+1. Follow the instructions and comments provided in `TransmitConfirmation.c` to complete the required implementation.
 2. Run following command.

    ```bash